BrandonBernstein/Project-2-Parallel-Computing/README.md

   if rank == root:

-    regather the data with the gather method at root.
+    regather the data from all processors

     for column in columns:
       take the min and argmin on each column.